 Golf cart insurance for retirees and snowbirds

-Golf carts can be a great way to navigate around a retirement community for seniors or an RV park for the snowbirds who head south for winter.
-But before you hop on, be sure to check out the insurance requirements for the state you'll be driving it in.
+Golf carts can be a great way to navigate a retirement community for seniors or an RV park for the snowbirds heading south for winter.
+But before you hop on, check out the insurance requirements for the state you'll be driving it in.

 Some states, like Florida, don't require insurance on golf carts (unless they are low-speed vehicles) but have roadways specifically for golf carts.
-Other states, like Arizona and North Carolina, have set minimum coverages required for any golf cart that will travel on public roads.
+Other states, like Arizona and North Carolina, have set minimum coverages required for any golf cart traveling on public roads.

-If you won't be driving the cart on public roads, it's still a good idea to get some insurance coverage for an off-road vehicle.
-And whatever you do, don't drive an uninsured cart on a public road without insurance, especially if the state you're in requires it.
+If you won't be driving the cart on public roads, getting some insurance coverage for an off-road vehicle is still a good idea.
+And whatever you do, don't drive an uninsured cart on a public road without insurance, especially if your state requires it.

 It may seem like yet another thing you need to pay for, but the bottom line is that golf cart insurance is something to consider if you own a golf cart.
 Most major insurance providers offer golf cart insurance or golf cart riders to your existing home insurance policy at a reasonable cost.